 Tania Chairez is an undocumented immigrant born in Chihuahua, Mexico and raised in Phoenix, Arizona.
 She received a B.S. from the Wharton School of Business at the University of Pennsylvania and M.Ed. from Grand Canyon University.
 For the past decade, Tania has prioritized her passion for the intersection of immigration and education as an immigrant rights community organizer, middle school teacher, college and career advisor, and scholarship program manager for undocumented college students.
 Watch her TedX Talk on being Undocumented and Unafraid, share her journey in the local documentary Five Dreamers, and uplift the UndocuAmerica Tour she is leading as the National Outreach & Education Director for Motus Theater.
 She is currently the Founder & Executive Director of Convivir, an organization that aims to support immigrant and refugee students in Colorado.

-Shikha Dalmia is a senior analyst at Reason Foundation, a nonprofit think tank advancing free minds and free markets.
-Dalmia is a columnist at The Week and writes regularly for Reason magazine.
-The archive of her latest work can be found here at Reason.com.
-She previously served as a columnist for Forbes and the Washington Examiner.
+Shikha Dalmia is a visiting fellow with the Mercatus Center’s Program on Pluralism and Civil Exchange.
+Previously, she was a senior analyst at Reason Foundation.
+Dalmia is a columnist at The Week.
+She previously wrote regularly for Reason magazine and served as a columnist for Forbes and the Washington Examiner.

 Justin is a Philadelphia native and former community organizer.
 He served for six years in Philadelphia Councilwoman Maria Quiñones-Sánchez’s office, where he focused on tax policy.
 He then served for six years Director of Programs and Partnerships at Bartram’s Garden, a city park in Southwest Philadelphia.
 Justin currently is the Director of FDR Park in South Philadelphia.